Towers of Bologna: History

 The reasons for the construction of so many towers are not clear.
 One hypothesis is that the richest families used them for offensive/defensive purposes during the period of the Investiture Controversy.

 In the 13th century, many towers were taken down or demolished, and others simply collapsed.
-Many towers have subsequently been utilized in one way or the other: as prison, city tower, shop or residential building.
+Several have since subsequently been utilized in one way or another: as prisons, city towers, shops, or residential buildings.
 Still, the towers remained a famous sight of Bologna throughout the later periods; even Dante mentioned some of the towers in his Inferno.
 The last demolitions took place during the 20th century, according to an ambitious, but retrospectively unfortunate, restructuring plan for the city; the Artenisi Tower and the Riccadonna Tower at the Mercato di mezzo were demolished in 1917.